kontent-ai/gatsby-packages/packages/gatsby-source-kontent/docs/UPGRADE.md

 ## From `3.x.x` to `4.x.x`

-This upgrade is mainly caused by upgrading [Kontent Javascript Delivery SDK](https://github.com/Kentico/kontent-delivery-sdk-js), adding new features, and performance tuning.
+This upgrade is mainly caused by upgrading [Kontent.ai Javascript Delivery SDK](https://github.com/kontent-ai/delivery-sdk-js), adding new features, and performance tuning.

 ### Language fallbacks